helalim/reroll-script/README.md

 # reroll-script
-Script to re-roll pods.
-Useful when unreachable.
+Script to re-roll pods if the logs contain TLS handshake error.

 ### Requirements
 kubectl, kubectx, and kubens.